freenas/freenas-docs/userguide/intro.rst

 * :ref:`VMs` have received significant improvements, including:

-  * the ability to specify the MAC address for the VM NIC when adding or editing a NIC device using
-    :menuselection:`VMs --> Devices --> Network Interface`.
+  * the ability to specify the NIC used by the VM as well as the MAC address for the VM NIC.
+These options can be set using :menuselection:`VMs --> Devices --> Network Interface`.

   * the ability to edit the VNC screen resolution, select the IP address